TGots7/recipe/README.md

 Tyler Gotto - Initial work

 License

+This Web Application is available as open source under the terms of the MIT License.

 This project is licensed under #Learn.co Educational Content License
  - see the LICENSE.md file for details